 The key is that the report has a beginning balance, adds current earnings from the P&L and then subtracts any payments made to the owners and then identifies the ending balance.
 Notice the impact the draws have on the cash of the business operation?
 To analyze and review the cash situation of the company the financial statements use a cash flows report.

 The statement of cash flows reports the sources and uses of cash for a business operation over the same time period as reported with the P&L. Basically the accountant takes the beginning cash balance on the first day of the reporting period and explains the changes in the cash balance that derives the ending balance.
-I have written an article that is really basic introduction to cash flow if you desire to learn the basics; it is an example of a really small business and how Cash Flow – A Basic Definition works.
+A good article that introduces cash flow basics is Cash Flow – A Basic Definition.

 The report is sometimes called the Sources and Uses of Cash Report.